 In "The Shiny Trinket Maneuver", Sheldon reveals that he has a Mexican peso in his skull, and that it takes him 45 minutes to get though airport security... would explain why he prefers trains.

-Also, Sheldon may be Ambiguous Disorder, but a train obsession is pretty stereotypical of Asperger Syndrome.
+Sheldon may be Ambiguous Disorder, but a train obsession is pretty stereotypical of Asperger Syndrome.

 In "The Lunar Excitation", Raj and Howard are trying to set Sheldon on what will be his first "date" with Amy Farrah Fowler.
 Howard suggests that Sheldon take Amy out for coffee (which Sheldon doesn't drink) then hot chocolate.
 Sheldon informs Howard that he only drinks hot cocoa in months that have an 'r' in them, because "What's life without whimsy?".
-By limiting himself to drinking hot chocolate in months with an 'r', it means that the only months where he abstains from hot chocolate are May, June, July, and August. (i.e. late Spring and all of Summer)
+By limiting himself to drinking hot chocolate in months with an 'r', it means that the only months where he abstains from hot chocolate are May, June, July, and August. (i.e. late Spring and all of Summer).

-A few hours after reading this, I figured out why he does this.
 It's a safeguard against being forced to drink hot chocolate during warm months.
 Social protocol dictates that a hot beverage be offered to anyone who enters a home, which Sheldon himself has called "not optional".
 It follows that accepting the beverage is mandatory as well.
 Sheldon does not want to drink a hot beverage during warm months, and as he already does not drink coffee, that leaves only hot chocolate and tea.
 Sheldon likes tea enough to drink it during the summer, but the same cannot be said for hot chocolate.
 His limit on hot chocolate means that only tea will be offered and accepted during the summer months.

-Also, as Amy socializes with Penny and Bernadette, she more or less goes through normal social development stages: she's like a little child in her first season, then a "tween," then a teen, then a twentysomething.
+As Amy socializes with Penny and Bernadette, she more or less goes through normal social development stages: she's like a little child in her first season, then a "tween," then a teen, then a twentysomething.
 Maybe she will eventually catch up.

 In "The Precious Fragmentation," all four men are torn between the One Ring, but at the end, it is Leonard who successfully keeps the Ring for himself (Until Sheldon snoops around).
 The brilliance comes in when you remember what he dressed as in Season 1 for Penny's Halloween party, not to mention that he is the most Hobbit-like of the four.